 Bugatti Logo Meaning and History

 What is the logo meaning?
 Why pearls?
-Carlo, the father of Ettore Bugatti, was a professional designer of jewel products, and created an elegant carved furniture.
-His artistic talent had a weighty contribution in formation of unique and symbolic constructions of cars of this make, as well as in their firm style.
+Carlo, the father of Ettore Bugatti, was a professional designer of jewel products and created an elegant carved furniture.
+His artistic talent had a weighty contribution to the formation of unique and symbolic constructions of cars of this make, as well as in their firm style.
 The logo was created in honor of the jeweler originator.

-The first Bugatti Type 10 car helped Ettore Bugatti to find a sponsor and in the 1909 he founded his own company.
-Molskhaim is a small town, near from Strasbourg, just from there, the cars with a horseshoe like radiator began to capture the car market.
-In the first years, the Bugatti concern was engaged in production of three models: Type 13, Type 15, and Type 17.
-The cars were identical by their exterior, they were distinguished only by the length of the wheel base (2000th mm/2400mm/2550th mm).
-The motor was still the same classical “four”, but the capacity reached 1327 cm³.
+The first Bugatti Type 10 car helped Ettore Bugatti to find a sponsor, and in 1909 he founded his own company.
+Molskhaim is a small town, near from Strasbourg, just from there, the cars with a horseshoe-like radiator began to capture the car market.
+In the first years, the Bugatti concern was engaged in the production of three models: Type 13, Type 15, and Type 17.
+The cars were identical by their exterior; they were distinguished only by the length of the wheelbase (2000th mm/2400mm/2550th mm).
+The motor was still the same classical “four,” but the capacity reached 1327 cm³.

 Thus, before the Second World War, the company developed successfully.
-New models of cars appeared: Bugatti Type 35, 40, Bugatti Type 41 La Royale, Type 46 Petit Royale, Type 54, 57, 73 etc. But after the war it became clear, that the company Bugatti, in the form as it existed, could not bring profit any more.
+New models of cars appeared: Bugatti Type 35, 40, Bugatti Type 41 La Royale, Type 46 Petit Royale, Type 54, 57, 73, etc. But after the war, it became clear, that the company Bugatti, in the form as it existed, could not bring profit anymore.
 There was no more money for luxury in the ruined Europe.
 Bugatti was being held afloat thanks to prestige and finance accrued during 40 years of work.
-Perhaps Bugatti could continue its existence, but in the 1947 Ettore Bugatti died.
+Perhaps Bugatti could continue its existence, but in 1947 Ettore Bugatti died.

-For example, in the 1990 a sport version of Bugatti EB110 SS was produced.
+For example, in 1990, a sport version of Bugatti EB110 SS was produced.
 And this model immediately declared its claims for the rank of the fastest car in the world.

-On the 25th of April 2007, restyled Bugatti Type 57C Convertible of “Voll & Ruhrbeck” received the innermost first prize of “Coppa d’Oro Villa d’Este” at the annual exhibition of the rare automobiles “Concorso D’Eleganza Villa d’Este”.
-On the11th of September of the same year, the company presented its new super car – Bugatti EB 16.4.
+On the 25th of April 2007, restyled Bugatti Type 57C Convertible of “Voll & Ruhrbeck” received the innermost first prize of “Coppa d’Oro Villa d’Este” at the annual exhibition of the rare automobiles “Concorso D’Eleganza Villa d’Este.”
+On the11th of September of the same year, the company presented its new supercar – Bugatti EB 16.4.
 Veyron «Pur Sang».
-Shining with polished aluminum and carbon surfaces, this car is coming with a modern incarnation of legendary super car of the past: “Bugatti Atalante”, Type 55, and Type of 41 «Royale.
-On the 16th of March 2008, The car Bugatti Veyron 16.4 “Fbg par Hermes” was formally represented at the International car salon in Geneva.
-It was a joint project with Bugatti’s French partner – the designer bureau of the Hermes company.
+Shining with polished aluminum and carbon surfaces, this car is coming with a modern incarnation of the legendary supercar of the past: “Bugatti Atalante,” Type 55, and Type of 41 «Royale.
+On the 16th of March 2008, the car Bugatti Veyron 16.4 “Fbg par Hermes” was formally represented at the International car salon in Geneva.
+It was a joint project with Bugatti’s French partner – the designer bureau of the Hermes Company.

 Bugatti car symbol